Director of Public Art, Nashville Arts Commission

 I typically work on projects that need one of two things: unique music for a story that is so innovative conventional music doesn’t fit; or projects where music itself is a character in the project.

 I create arrangements and compositions for standard ensembles for live performance.
-I began music as a band kid, toured the country for three years with a drum and bugle corps, and won an award for a beginning band piece I created to be the fight song of a new middle school.
+I began music as a band kid, toured the country for three years with a drum and bugle corps, and won an award for a beginning band piece.
 When I write for groups like that, I always work to make sure there’s something in the piece for each person in the group to look forward to.
+Music as a language is broad, and there is room for everyone to contribute.

 I have a tendency to push the boundaries of the roles instruments are used to playing within an ensemble.

-This comes from being a low brass member, and low brass players are often only asked to play whole notes in developing band material while others get to play the melody and certain faster passages and certain technical things.
+This comes from being a low brass member, and low brass players are often only asked to play whole notes in developing band material while others get to play the melody and certain technical things.
 Inevitably, as years go by, the low brass players are not as skilled as their peers at certain things because they’ve never been asked to do them.

 In a band material, it’s very common for trumpets to always have the melody along with first flute, and everyone else works to support that.
 That’s not the only thing they’re capable of.
 I work my pieces so that everyone has something to do that they can be celebrated for, that gives them something to work on, and something that they will be proud to have done at the end of the piece – while crafting an experience for everyone that’s meaningful.